-Shortcut keys that are grayed-out in the listing on the Customize dialog, such as F1 and F10, are not available for reassignment.

 Example: Assigning styles to shortcut keys

 You can configure shortcut keys to quickly assign styles in your document.
 Some shortcuts are predefined, such as Ctrl+0 for the Text body paragraph style, Ctrl+1 for the Heading 1 style, and Ctrl+2 for Heading 2.
 You can modify these shortcuts and create your own.